11 Research-Backed Tips For Coping With Insomnia

 Medically reviewed by April Justice, LICSW

 When trouble sleeping persists over time and begins to negatively impact your waking life, you may have a sleep disorder, such as insomnia.
-It’s a chronic condition that can affect a person’s daily functioning, relationships, work, mental health, physical health, and overall well-being.
-It can have a variety of different causes, which is why you may benefit from trying a variety of strategies to address it.
-Read on to learn more information about insomnia and how to handle it according to recent research.
+Insomnia is a chronic condition that can affect a person’s daily functioning, relationships, work, mental health, physical health, and overall well-being.
+Insomnia can have various causes, so you may try multiple strategies to address its symptoms.
+Below, explore information about insomnia and learn how to manage symptoms according to recent research.

 Rawpixel